Game and Fish Department offers paid summer

 - Valid driver's license (free of restrictions, if applicable)

 - Eligible students interested in

 summer employment, must apply via our recruitment site, www.azstatejobs.gov.

 Click "search for jobs" and then select "Game and Fish Department" from the agency dropdown.
-Dropbox to apply will open January 17, 2014.
+More information will be posted when the Drop Box is available.